brndnmtthws/brndn-io/content/posts/who-is-an-artist/index.md

 One thing that perhaps Van Gogh lacked was the two beautiful companions I have in my life: my canine babies.
 Perhaps Van Gogh would have found some solace in the unconditional love of a dog, or the companionship of a loyal pet.
 Sometimes I'm moved to tears just by the way my dogs look at me.
 But I digress.

-Van Gogh's story illuminates something essential about artistic identity—its independence from external validation.
-He sold just one painting during his lifetime, yet his work now hangs in the world's most prestigious museums.
-This reminds us that the value of art, and the legitimacy of artistic identity, transcends contemporary recognition.
+Van Gogh sold just one painting during his lifetime, yet his work now hangs in the world's most prestigious museums.
+That's hard for me to ignore.
+It makes the whole approval game look shaky.
 I find it difficult to look at a Van Gogh painting in real life without feeling on the verge of tears, and sometimes just being in the same room as his work can evoke a profound emotional response in me.
 I'm lucky enough to live within a short subway ride of some of his most famous works.

 ## Art Is Expression